-- 5.1 The remuneration paid or provided by a parish to a member of the ministry staff for their pastoral or related duties normally includes the following elements - (a) the payment of a stipend; - (b) contributions to a superannuation fund; - (c) the provision of housing or a housing benefit, or the payment of a housing allowance; - (d) the provision of a fully maintained motor vehicle or a travel benefit, or the payment of a travelling allowance: - (e) the payment of utilities such as gas, electricity and water, telephone (including mobiles) and internet charges, hospitality expenses, professional development costs, computer and office equipment, and other expenses pursuant to section 10; - (f) the provision of annual leave, long service leave and other forms of leave, in certain circumstances. - 5.2 Further information is available in the Parish Support Services brochure About your Remuneration and Related Benefits A guide for parish clergy in the Diocese of Sydney. - 5.3 A sample Parish Remuneration Policy is available for recording and communicating the details of the remuneration for parish ministry staff.
+- 5.1.
+The remuneration paid or provided by a parish to a member of the ministry staff for their pastoral or related duties normally includes the following elements - (a) the payment of a stipend (up to 40% of which may be sacrificed to a MDBA); - (b) contributions to a superannuation fund; - (c) the provision of housing or a housing benefit, or the payment of a housing allowance;

+- (d) the provision of a fully maintained motor vehicle or a travel benefit, or the payment of a travelling allowance: - (e) the payment of ministry related expenses such as utilities (gas, electricity and water), telephone (including mobiles) and internet charges, hospitality expenses, professional development costs, computer and office equipment, and other expenses pursuant to section 10; - (f) the provision of annual leave, long service leave and other forms of leave, in certain circumstances. - 5.2.
+Further information is available in the Parish Support Services brochure About your Remuneration and Related Benefits A guide for parish clergy in the Diocese of Sydney. - 5.3.
+A sample Parish Remuneration Policy is available for recording and communicating the details of the remuneration for parish ministry staff.